Gold Leaf Fine Art Nude & Boudoir Photography Adelaide | Velvet Thyme

 Check out Amazon if you are looking to buy some gold leaf.

-Close-up of gold leaf application in photography
+Close-up of gold leaf application in photography studio - applying to the neck area.

-Close-up of gold leaf application in photography
+Close-up of gold leaf application to chest in an experimental photoshoot.

-Using a Gold Reflector for Stunning Shots
+Using a Gold Reflector for Interesting Compositions

 I don’t often use the gold side of my circular reflectors, but when I do, it’s usually to create that sun-kissed, beachy look during outdoor boudoir or art nude shoots.
 I love how it looks, and I’ve often wondered how a circular gold reflector might work as a backdrop.
 Right now, I have two reflectors (I’ve had many more, but I’m prone to losing them!).
 They’ve often ended up doubling as seats for clients and get left behind in my rush across the countryside while chasing the perfect light.
 I imagine other photographers walking around with my deluge of forgotten reflectors and that actually makes me happy to think they are being used!
 There must be a place of sorts for reflectors, tripod mounts and lens caps forgotten by photographers in their endless pursuit for the perfect moment.
 In any case, I decided to use mine as a backdrop for this shoot.
 Against my green studio wall, the gold contrast was stunning, and the flexibility of the two different-sized circles provided endless possibilities.